 The Massachusetts Dental Society (MDS) has been sharing COVID-19 information through email and website updates with all dentists in Massachusetts to keep you informed about the constantly changing environment.This content is usually exclusive to MDS members, but during these unprecedented times it is important to keep all dental professionals aware of updates.
 Learn more about The Value of Membership or Become A Member.

 The combination of the seasonal flu and the COVID-19 pandemic has the potential to overwhelm the health care system.
 If this happens, the United States could see key supplies diverted to hospitals, reintroduced prohibition on non-emergency dental care, and another complete shutdown of the Massachusetts economy.

-“We urge the dental community to do their part in trying to minimize the dual impact of flu season and the COVID-19 pandemic on our patients, our communities, and the health care system," she continued.
+“We urge the dental community to do its part in trying to minimize the dual impact of flu season and the COVID-19 pandemic on our patients, our communities, and the health care system," she continues.
 "As essential health care workers, dental professionals should protect themselves and their patients by getting a flu shot.”

-The U.S. Centers for Disease Control and Prevention (CDC) recommend that “all U.S. health care workers get vaccinated annually against influenza” as well as an annual flu vaccination for “everyone 6 months of age and older, with rare exceptions, because it is an effective way to decrease flu illnesses, hospitalizations, and deaths.”
+The U.S. Centers for Disease Control and Prevention (CDC) recommend that “all U.S. health care workers get vaccinated annually against influenza” and an annual flu vaccination be administered to “everyone 6 months of age and older, with rare exceptions, because it is an effective way to decrease flu illnesses, hospitalizations, and deaths.”

 Return to Practice Roadmap Questions and Answers